hth313/lib41/doc/random/dice.rst

 You may also want to study the implementation of ``2D6`` as it shows how to use the MCODE entry points provided by ``RNDM``.
-Making multiple pseudo random numbers can be made much faster from inside MCODE compared to using RPN code.
+Making multiple pseudo random numbers can be made much faster in MCODE compared to RPN.

 .. note::